-The ‘Big Six’ energy suppliers, British Gas, Npower, Eon, SSE, EDF and Scottish Power have seen a decline over time in their marker share.
+The ‘Big Six’ energy suppliers, British Gas, Npower, Eon, SSE, EDF and Scottish Power have seen a decline over time in their market share.
 In 2011, the ‘Big Six’ had a 99% market share, however, this has to declines to them holding a 73% share of the entire energy market.
 Whilst the market share is still significant, it demonstrates that more consumers and business owners are turning to alternative energy providers in a bid to save money and search for improved customer service.

-In the last 18 months, the market has seen a number of independent energy providers struggle with providing sustainable pricing and as a result have had no choice but to close their doors.
+In the last 18 months, the market has seen a number of independent energy providers struggle with providing sustainable pricing and as a result, have had no choice but to close their doors.

-However, it’s not all doom and gloom for independent energy supplier.
+However, it’s not all doom and gloom for an independent energy supplier.
 Only last week, challenger firm Ovo Energy was in talks with SSE to acquire it’s 5.7m domestic customers.
 Should such a deal take place, Ovo Energy would see a rise and sit firmly within the ‘Big Six’.